yngvemikkelsen/clinical-embedding-layer-analysis/Readme.md

-# Context or Tuning?
-Layer-Level Analysis of Embedding Degradation in Clinical Document Retrieval
+# LAYER-LEVEL ANALYSIS OF EMBEDDING DEGRADATION IN CLINICAL DOCUMENT RETRIEVAL: DISENTANGLING MODEL TUNING, CONTEXT, AND RECOVERABILITY

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 Code, data, and results for the paper:

-> Mikkelsen Y. Context or Tuning?
-Layer-Level Analysis of Embedding Degradation in Clinical Document Retrieval.
-Submitted to *Journal of the American Medical Informatics Association (JAMIA)*.
+> Mikkelsen Y. LAYER-LEVEL ANALYSIS OF EMBEDDING DEGRADATION IN CLINICAL DOCUMENT RETRIEVAL: DISENTANGLING MODEL TUNING, CONTEXT, AND RECOVERABILITY
+ Submitted to *BMC Medical Informatics and Decision Making*.
 2026.

 ## Overview